 4. The examples and case studies we use are based don your needs.
 These are often taken from examples from within the client organisation.

 5. This training can also encompass your house style so that key messages are reinforced.

 6. We always get great feedback from this training, so join other clients in improving their written communication skills with ITD.

 Written communication skills training case study

 Regional law firm in UK.

-Trainees, junior lawyers and others benefit from this workshop which we have been running for a number of years.
-These are trainees or lawyers whoa have or who are developing their knowledge of the law but who need a consistent and accurate way of expressing this in documents.
+The client wanted to focus on trainee and junior lawyers.
+They were identified as those who are developing their knowledge of the law, but who need a consistent and accurate way of expressing this in documents.

-Simply to be able to write coherent and accurate documents whether they be letters or clauses.
+Simply to be able to write coherent and accurate documents, including letters, clauses, documents and emails.

 We developed a half day workshop with an agenda similar to that above.
-Time is focussed on the key areas and based on the participants needs.
-The trainees complete a short pre course task which means they are in a better position to learn straight away in the session.
+Time was focussed on the key areas and based on the participants needs.
+The trainees completed a short pre course task, which meant they were in better prepared for the learning activities in the session.

 - “It was a practical session where we could practice our skills.”